nhanhoangtrong/react-babel-boilerplate/README.md

-# kendy-react-bootstrap
+# kendy-react-babel-boilerplate
-My bootstrap project
+My React boilerplate using babel, webpack, gulp and other stuffs.